gundrabur/PiNinfinity/README.md

 ## Technical Details

 - Uses the Chudnovsky algorithm for fast convergence
+- Optional multithread processing using all available CPU cores
 - Precision increases by 100 digits every 10 iterations
 - Initial precision starts at 1000 digits
 - Multithreaded implementation for responsiveness